VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch03/exercises_labs.md

-# Chapter 3 — Exercises & Labs (Application Mode)
+# Chapter 3 --- Exercises & Labs (Application Mode)

 Use these labs to keep the operator theory proofs in sync with runnable Bellman code.
 Each snippet is self-contained so you can execute it directly (e.g., `uv run python - <<'PY' ...
-PY`) while cross-referencing §§3.7–3.9.
+PY`) while cross-referencing Sections 3.7--3.9.

-## Lab 3.1 — Contraction Ratio Tracker
+## Lab 3.1 --- Contraction Ratio Tracker

 Objective: log $\| \mathcal{T}V_1 - \mathcal{T}V_2 \|_\infty / \|V_1 - V_2\|_\infty$ and compare it to $\gamma$.